daniel-idowu-01/daniel-idowu-01/README.md

 - 🔭 I’m currently working on **a web app that integrates chatgpt to our daily social media applications**

-- 🌱 I’m currently learning **Backend Development** as I aim to be a fullstack develope
+- 🌱 I’m currently learning **Backend Development** as I aim to be a fullstack developer

 - 👯 I’m looking to collaborate on **challenging projects**